microprediction/timemachines/README.md

     pip install --upgrade scipy

 (You can scrape by without the last two as they are only used for metrics)

-On colab you might need to do this if it still has an old numpy:

-    !pip uninstall numpy
-    !pip install --upgrade numpy

 Next (optional)...